 How long the trade may last doesn’t need to be an exact number, just a general idea.
 We can’t know for sure how long a trade will take, unless the trade has a timed exit**.
 But a general idea, or a range of values, is all we need.

-**Timed exits mean you exit at a certain time.
-Day traders may have a timed exit in that if they exit trades at the end of the trading session or before a major news event (or some other relevant time to them).
+**A timed exit means you exit at a certain time.
+Day traders may have a timed exit in that they exit trades at the end of the trading session or before a major news event (or some other relevant time to them).
 Some traders may wish to exit before the weekend, which is also a timed exit.
 A strategy may also have a timed exit.
 For example, a trader may have found that the price tends to run for three hours (or three minutes, or three weeks) after their entry, but then tends to reverse direction.
 They exit after being in the trade for three mins/hours/weeks.

 How to Determine How Long a Trade Will Last